“Labor Omnia Vincit” McKay Law

 Auto Body Shops

 Body shops report damaged vehicles.
-Shops alerted to look for matching damage.
+Body shop reports.

 Anonymous Tips